 Beware of Uncle Sam's interest in your divorce.
 Watch the tax basis — that is, the value from which gains or losses will be determined when property is sold — when working toward an equitable property settlement.
 One $100,000 asset might be worth a lot more — or a lot less — than another, after the IRS gets its share.
 Remember: Alimony is deductible by the payer and taxable income to the recipient; a property settlement is neither deductible nor taxable.

 The stork brings tax savings, too.
-A child born, or adopted, during the year is a blessed event for your tax return.
-An added dependency exemption will knock $3,900 off your taxable income, and you'll probably qualify for the $1,000 child credit, too.
-You don't have to wait until you file your 2013 return to reap the benefit.
+A child born, or adopted, is a blessed event for your tax return.
+An added dependency exemption will knock $3,950 off your taxable income, and you'll probably qualify for the $1,000 child credit, too.
+You don't have to wait until you file your return to reap the benefit.
 Add at least one extra withholding allowance to the W-4 form filed with your employer to cut tax withholding from your paycheck.
 That will immediately increase your take-home pay.